Integrated-G/Integrated-G/README.md

-## Hello,

-🎓 I am a freshman at Cedarville University working towards a bachelors in IT Management with a focus on Cyber Management.
+🎓 Freshman at Cedarville University working towards a bachelors in IT Management with a focus on Cyber Management.

-💻 Alongside my academic studies, I am independantly learning Python and Bash.

-🔗 I am currently experimenting with LLMs with the future expectation to be able to specifically tailor them for automating systems, increasing workflow efficiency.
+🔗 Currently experimenting with LLMs with the future expectation to be able to specifically tailor them for automating systems, increasing workflow efficiency.